 Most New World species possess urticating bristles (often referred to as hairs) which are tiny sharply barbed bristles usually found in a concentrated patch on the abdomen of the tarantula.

-When annoyed or frightened, tarantulas will flick these bristles in to the air by rapidly flicking their rear legs in the direction of a threat as a defense mechanism.
+When annoyed or frightened, tarantulas that possess these bristles will flick them in to the air by rapidly flicking their rear legs against their abdomen in the direction of a threat as a defense mechanism.
 These bristles are coated in allergens that can cause intense itching and allergic reactions, even hives, in certain people.
 Unfortunately the keeper will only know how badly s/he will react to these bristles after coming in contact with them.

-A careful hobbyist should always wash his/her hands after working with their tarantulas or in their enclosures to ensure that these hairs are avoided as much as possible.
+A careful hobbyist should always wash his/her hands after working with their tarantulas or in their enclosures to ensure that these bristles/hairs are removed and avoided as much as possible.
 They become airborne very easily and you will inevitably get some on you.

 GREAT CARE should be taken to avoid getting these bristles in your nose, any soft tissue and ESPECIALLY your eyes, which can cause terrible and painful irritation that may require serious medical attention in order to try and remove them!